Old Tennent Church Paranormal Investigation

 Male Figure Shadow on tree.
 Picture taken as we were communicating with Capt.
 Henry Fauntleroy who died here during a battle in 1778 .

-We can see a male figure’s shadow on the tree in this image.
+This image shows a male figure’s shadow on the tree.
 We noticed this shadow days later.
 We were teaching photography to a student and went into our office, and on the computer was a lightened image of the original dark image as seen above.
 We did not lighten it before we walked away from the desk.
 We sat down and immediately noticed the shadow in the newly lightened picture.
 Did Henry follow us home?

 We were standing right next to each other when the picture was taken.
 Only two women were hunting this night.
-We were communicating with Henry at the time, and this image was taken.
-When we connected to the other side, we started shooting as we talked.
-Shortly after taking these pictures, we sensed that Henry wanted us to leave.
+We were communicating with Henry when this image was taken.
+We started shooting as we talked when we connected to the other side.
+We sensed that Henry wanted us to leave shortly after taking these pictures.
 Communications often come in the sense of feeling and images for us.
-It was nearing midnight, and he let us know some evil spirits would be arriving.
-We felt as if it was the spirits of the opposition involved in the battle of June 1778 who would be becoming.
+Near midnight, he told us some evil spirits would arrive.
+We felt as if the spirits of the opposition involved in the battle of June 1778 would be becoming.
 I then saw an image of us getting into our vehicle.
 I also sensed danger.
 My partner also seemed spooked and felt we should leave.
-I think she was sensing what I was also sensing since I had not yet said anything to her at this point.

 We started referring to Henry as my boyfriend at some point this night only because he liked me and invited both of us back.
 He warned us to go but wanted to see us again.
-We did not want to go, but we were not ready for a run-in with evil spirits.
-Although my partner took steps to protect us, we did not want to take any chances of evil spirits following us home.
+We did not want to go but were not ready for a run-in with evil spirits.
+Although my ghost-hunting partner Gerry took steps to protect us, we did not want to take any chances of evil spirits following us home.
 My partner was also noticing a lot of strange sounds that started to happen at this time.
-Being at my desk at 5 a.m. to work on the magazine that morning had me exhausted, so we decided to leave.
+Being at my desk at 5 a.m. to work on the magazine that morning exhausted me, so we decided to leave.